Pet Food for Happy Pets: Top 5 Brands Reviewed

 3. Don’t Be Fooled by Marketing Hype

-Just because it says “organic” or “wild-caught” doesn’t mean it’s necessary for your pet.
-Target balanced nutrition first.
+Just because it says “organic” or “wild-caught” doesn’t mean it’s essential for your pet.
+Focus on balanced nutrition first.

 4. Gradually Introduce New Foods